ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

   center, [#figure(
     table(
       columns: (30%, 35%, 35%), [#text(fill: white)[*Event*]], [#text(fill: white)[*Detection*]], [#text(fill: white)[*Response/Solution*]],
-      [Child and parent modules are not pairing.],[airing state is not changing states to show the child module is paired.],[Display the pairing state on the child module and retry pairing after timeout.], [The Bluetooth connection between the child and parent module disconnects.],[Pairing state for a child module changes unexpectedly.],[Set child module to idle mode, update the number of child modules displayed and pair state to inform the user of the disconnect.], [Child module inputs are not being reflected in the game.],[Button inputs no longer result in in-game inputs.],[Set child module to idle mode.], [Child/Parent module begins overheating.],[Internal temperature goes above the designated temperature threshold.],[OLED display will print an overheating warning and the module auto shuts down if it exceeds a critical value.]
+      [Child and parent modules are not pairing.],[Pairing state is not changing states to show the child module is paired.\ \ Pairing state for a child module changes unexpectedly.],[Display the pairing state on the child module and retry pairing after timeout.\ \ Set child module to idle mode, update the number of child modules displayed and pair state to inform the user of the disconnect.], [Child module inputs are not being reflected in the game.],[Button inputs no longer result in in-game inputs.],[Set child module to idle mode.], [Child/Parent module begins overheating.],[Internal temperature goes above the designated temperature threshold.],[OLED display will print an overheating warning and the module auto shuts down if it exceeds a critical value.]
       ),caption: [Undesired Event Handling]